Jearny58/Jearny58.github.io/_posts/2019-07-09-capstone-chronicles-july-9-2019.md

 With our data all set, all we need to do now is create the learner!

-But that will be for another day...which will be tomorrow, most likely...
+But that will be for another day...which will most likely be tomorrow...

 Until then, this is Joe signing off!